What you need to know about corporate income tax

 Filing a corporate income tax return

 Usually, your accountant, bookkeeper, or tax consultant will file the corporate income tax return for you.
-The tax return is filed online via the website of the Belastingdienst (Netherlands Tax Administration).
-You only have to check this tax return yourself, before it is submitted definitively.
+But you can also file a tax return yourself online via the website of the Belastingdienst (Netherlands Tax Administration).
+Is your financial year the same as the calendar year?
+Then you must file a tax return by 1 June of the following calendar year.

 Provisional assessment

 Does your business have to file a corporate income tax return?
 If so, you will receive a provisional assessment (voorlopige aanslag, VA, in Dutch) from the Tax Administration at the beginning of the year.
-This VA shows an amount.
-This amount is a provisional calculation based on previous years.
-You have to check this carefully and change it if necessary.
-A VA can be increased a maximum of 3 times a year.
-You can also object to a VA.
-Eventually, a final assessment will follow.
+The VA is an amount based on previous years.
+Do you expect your profits to be higher or lower this year?
+Then you can change the VA.
+You pay the VA in up to 11 monthly instalments.
+The paid instalments of the VA will be settled with the final assessment based on your tax return.

 Do you expect to have to pay corporate income tax and do not automatically get a VA?
 Then contact the Tax Administration and apply for a VA.